thequickfixer/linux-super/README.md

 - Supports only ```5.xx.xx``` kernels
 - Will use git soon!
 - Doesn't support multi-spaced folders
-- Repo is broken for non-Gentoo users atm.
+- Repo is broken for non-Gentoo users atm, Arch has been tested to not work.

 # Requirements